Academic Space Projects

-In addition to the well-received fitness facility opened on its lower floors last spring, 404 Lafayette St. will ultimately be home to NYU’s newest faculty on its upper floors: the College of Global Public Health.
-The opening of this section of the building for CGPH will allow it to consolidate and to vacate interim spaces in 665, 715, and 726 Broadway.
+In addition to the well-received fitness facility opened on its lower floors last spring, 404 Lafayette St. will ultimately be home to NYU’s newest faculty on its upper floors: the School of Global Public Health.
+The opening of this section of the building for GPH will allow it to consolidate and to vacate interim spaces in 665, 715, and 726 Broadway.

 Further Expanding Our Research Capabilities

 The new Science Building at the Medical Center, slated to open next year, will house 90 researchers; it is designed to integrate research facilities and services so that investigators, students, faculty, and clinicians can work together more collaboratively.
 And the Medical Center is also expanding its presence in the west tower of Alexandria Center for Life Science (to the south of the NYULMC campus), with an additional 440 researchers.

 Making Life a Little Easier for Students with the StudentLink Center...

 In an effort to make dealing with NYU easier for students, we are opening the StudentLink Center at 383 Lafayette this fall.
 By co-locating offices for financial aid, the registrar, housing, student dining, global programs, and student billing, we hope to reduce the feeling of “run-around” when students have to solve a problem that involves multiple university offices.
 In addition, Admissions, Global Programs, and Global Services have relocated to 383 Lafayette.
 In particular, the opening of the StudentLink Center frees up space on the ground floor of 25 West 4th St…

 ...And Creating an Admissions Center That Meets Our Needs

 25 West 4th St